SerenaTetart/Object_Detection/README.md

 *I will assume you have some knowledge in computer vision and CNNs, if not you can skip this part*

-EfficientDet is a deep learning model designed for object detection, it achieved state of the art results on COCO dataset, it is both scalable and efficient meaning that it can recognize objects at vastly different scales and need fewer computational performance than the other models.
+EfficientDet is a family of deep learning models designed for object detection, EfficientDet7 achieved state of the art results on COCO dataset, it is both scalable and efficient meaning that it can recognize objects at vastly different scales and need fewer computational performance than the other models.

 <p align="center"><a href=https://arxiv.org/pdf/1911.09070v7.pdf><i>link to EfficientDet paper</i></a>